 As it does in the North Atlantic thus, the conveyor belt gets recharged.
 Two sections split off the conveyor and move northward as it moves around Antarctica.
 One section moves into the Indian Ocean, the other into the Pacific Ocean.

 The two branches of the current warm and rise as they travel northward, then loop back southward and westward.
 The non-warm surface waters continue circulating the globe.
 Eventually, return to the North Atlantic, where the cycle begins again.
-The conveyor belt moves at a much slower speed than wind-driven or tidal currents.
+The conveyor belt moves much slower than wind-driven or tidal currents.

-Importance of ocean currents drive
+The importance of ocean currents drive

 Ocean currents are significant.
 They control weather patterns around the world.
 Researchers have argued that a big part of Europe’s political and economic power over the last several millennia has come from the moderate climate conditions brought by the AMOC.